amesar/mlflow-tools/mlflow_tools/tensorflow_serving/README.md

 When all docker commands are run in one script with Popen, no error occurs.

-Therefore, the current workaround is to use the `commands-file` option which will collect all the docker commands into a `docker_commands` file and execute this file as one Popen call.
+Therefore, the current workaround is to collect all the docker commands into a `docker_commands` file (_commands.sh) and execute this file with one Popen call.

 #### Docker commands file example